ViaFerrata/OrcaSong/docs/index.rst

 As of now, only ORCA detector simulations are supported, but ARCA geometries can be easily implemented as well.

-The main code for generating the images is located in orcanet/data_to_images.py.
+The main code for generating the images is located in orcanet/make_nn_images.py.
-If the simulated hdf5 files are not calibrated yet, you need to specify the directory of a .detx file in 'data_to_images.py'.

 As of now, the documentation contains a small introduction to get started and and a complete API documentation.
 Please feel free to contact me or just open an issue on Gitlab / Github if you have any suggestions.